-Shared decision making is a key component of patient-centered care, "a process that allows patients and their providers to make health care decisions together, taking into account the best scientific evidence available, as well as the patient's values and preferences."1 Shared decision making is appropriate for treatments, management options, or screenings that are: (1) preference-sensitive and (2) have high-quality clinical evidence for more than one option or (3) that have a lack of evidence and no clinical consensus on the best option (i.e., clinical equipoise).
+Shared decision making is a key component of patient-centered care, "a process that allows patients and their providers to make health care decisions together, taking into account the best scientific evidence available, as well as the patient's values and preferences."
+Shared decision making is appropriate for treatments, management options, or screenings that are: (1) preference-sensitive and (2a) have high-quality clinical evidence for more than one option or (2b) that have a lack of evidence and no clinical consensus on the best option (i.e., clinical equipoise).
 To be effective, shared decision making must be supported by high-quality communication between a provider and patient, and in some cases family members or others, about risks, benefits, and exploration of values and goals.

 The process of shared decision making and the necessary clinical skills are complementary to those needed for informed consent and motivational interviewing.
 In all cases information is shared and a decision is made that is supported by clinical evidence, requiring effective provider communication and listening skills.
 Shared decision making assumes an uncertain goal due to clinical equipoise and requires the patient and the clinician to share the process of arriving at the decision.
 The goal of motivational interviewing is typically behavior change requiring an understanding of the patient's motivations and barriers to change; an example being smoking cessation.
-As with informed consent, there can be provider advocacy for a specific approach if supported by evidence.
-See Figure 1, for a graphic outlining the differences and similarities between shared decision making, informed consent, and motivational interviewing and Appendix X, for more detailed language.
+See Figure 1, for a graphic outlining the differences and similarities between shared decision making, informed consent, and motivational interviewing and Appendix D, for more detailed analysis of similarities and differences between the three categories.

-As with all clinical choices, patients should also know that deciding not to have an intervention or test is also an option.
+As with all clinical choices, patients should know that deciding not to have an intervention or test is also an option.